Marc55s/termstat/README.md

 ## To Do
 - [x] Switch from flags to subcommands
 - [x] List available Commands
-- [ ] Nix Packaging / Module
+- [x] Systemd service for syncing automatically
-- [ ] Systemd service for syncing automatically
+- [x] Nix Packaging / Module
 - [ ] Support multiple Shelltypes
 - [ ] Display statistics in a fancy way with a TUI-Lib
 - [ ] Write Installation Manual